Delyn (UK Parliament constituency)

-Delyn is a constituency represented in the House of Commons of the UK Parliament since 2019 by Rob Roberts, who was elected as a Conservative, but currently sits as an Independent following sexual harassment allegations.
+Delyn was a constituency in the House of Commons of the UK Parliament from 1983 to 2024.

 The Delyn Senedd constituency was created with the same boundaries in 1999 (as an Assembly constituency).

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
+Its wards were split between Alyn and Deeside, and Clwyd East.

+It was last represented from 2019 to 2024 by Rob Roberts.

 Constituency profile

-The seat comprises the mostly industrial Deeside communities of Mostyn, Flint, Mold, Northop and Holywell.
-Residents are slightly less affluent than the UK average.
+The seat comprised the mostly industrial Deeside communities of Mostyn, Flint, Mold, Northop and Holywell.
+Its residents were slightly less affluent than the UK average.

 Boundaries

 1983–1997: The Borough of Delyn, and the Borough of Rhuddlan wards of Meliden, Prestatyn Central, Prestatyn East, Prestatyn North, and Prestatyn South West.

 1997–2010: The Borough of Delyn.

-2010–present: The Flintshire electoral divisions of Argoed, Bagillt East, Bagillt West, Brynford, Caerwys, Cilcain, Ffynnongroyw, Flint Castle, Flint Coleshill, Flint Oakenholt, Flint Trelawney, Greenfield, Gronant, Gwernaffield, Gwernymynydd, Halkyn, Holywell Central, Holywell East, Holywell West, Leeswood, Mold Broncoed, Mold East, Mold South, Mold West, Mostyn, New Brighton, Northop, Northop Hall, Trelawnyd and Gwaenysgor, and Whitford.
+2010–2024: The Flintshire electoral divisions of Argoed, Bagillt East, Bagillt West, Brynford, Caerwys, Cilcain, Ffynnongroyw, Flint Castle, Flint Coleshill, Flint Oakenholt, Flint Trelawney, Greenfield, Gronant, Gwernaffield, Gwernymynydd, Halkyn, Holywell Central, Holywell East, Holywell West, Leeswood, Mold Broncoed, Mold East, Mold South, Mold West, Mostyn, New Brighton, Northop, Northop Hall, Trelawnyd and Gwaenysgor, and Whitford.